Cloudperry/the-witness-puzzle-maker/docs/implementation.md

     - Programs that generate level files as a binary representation of Nim types (using [Frosty](https://github.com/disruptek/frosty))
 - The programs use these libraries
   - graphs.nim
-    - Implements a generic graph data structure using adjacency lists.
+    - Implements a generic graph data structure using adjacency lists
   - geometry.nim
     - Implements vectors, vector operations and some geometry and math functions
   - levels.nim